top of page

 Victor Hugo is considered to be a great writer because he wrote in so many styles - poetry, novels, plays, essays.
 His writing talent was recognised when he was very young and at the age of twenty-two his first collection of poems was published.
 This collection is called Nouvelles Odes et Poésies Diverses.

-One of Hugo's plays (Le Roi S'Amuse) was turned into an Italian opera by the composer
+One of Hugo's plays (Le Roi S'Amuse) was turned into an Italian opera by the composer Verdi.
+That opera is called Rigoletto.

 In 1822, Victor married Adèle Foucher who had been his friend since childhood.
-One of the witnesses at their wedding was another famous French poet, Alfred de Vigny
+One of the witnesses at their wedding was another famous French poet, Alfred de Vigny.

 Below is a portrait of Adèle.